top of page

 • Must have transportation to location.

-WORKING CONDITIONS:
+WORKING CONDITIONS

-• Typically, 35 hours per week with varied hours scheduled between 10am and 7:30pm to meet JRPH operating needs, including evenings, weekends and holidays.
-There is no guarantee of full-time hours and this position may be subject to temporary layoffs from time to time and/or alternate work schedules should business interruptions occur.
+• There is no guarantee of full time hours and this position may be subject to temporary layoffs from time to time and/or alternate work schedules should business interruptions occur.

-• Hazards and Risks: Primarily working in an office environment with occasional work outdoors in high heat/humidity (some portions of the Homestead are not climate controlled); lifting (up to 25 lbs.), bending, crouching, repetitive actions requiring a high level of attention to detail.
+• Hazards and Risks: Primarily working in an office environment with occasional work outdoors in high heat/humidity (some portions of the Homestead are not climate controlled); lifting (up to 25 lbs), bending, crouching, repetitive actions requiring a high level of attention to detail.

 • Environmental conditions: Primarily indoors/standard office environment.
 Occasionally may be required to wear 19th century period costume.

-Department: Community and Outreach Services
+Department: Communication and Outreach Services

 Union Affiliation: None

-Job Status: Special Grant Employee*pending confirmation of Grant funding
+Job Status: Special Grant Employee (SGE) position

-Posting Added Date: February 26, 2025
+Posting Added Date: March 12, 2026

-Posting Closing Date: March 17, 2025
+Posting Closing Date: March 27.
+2026

-Posting Closing Time: 4:00 pm
+Posting Closing Time: 12:00 pm

 Positions to Fill: One (1)